psudo-dev/psudofont-liga-mono/README.md

 A pseudo Font Family born from a wish and a what if...

-I wanted to use Menlo/Meslo Regular but I also wanted IBM Plex Mono/Lilex Italic...
+I wanted to use `Menlo/Meslo Regular` but I also wanted `IBM Plex Mono/Lilex Italic`...
 So what if I mixed and matched these two together?

 Like so many other things, it started with an itch, and thus, this Frankenstein Font was born.
 It's aliiiiveeee!